The $L^p$ regularity problem for parabolic operators with transversally independent coefficients

 Now for \(J_2\), if \(|t-s|\leq 2^{2j-5}r^2\) then using geometric considerations we have that \(|x-y|\geq 2^{j-3}r\).
 We again observe that \(\lambda\mapsto \lambda^{-4m-3}e^{-\frac{t-s}{\lambda^2}}\) is maximized for \(\lambda=\sqrt{\frac{t-s}{4m+3}}\) and \(s\mapsto s^{-n-7/2}e^{-c\frac{2^{2j}r^2}{s}}\) is maximized for \(s=\frac{c}{n+7/2}2^{2j}r^2\).
 Using these observations, we have for $(z,\tau)\in \Delta_{2^jr}\setminus \Delta_{2^{j-1}r}$

-Here we have first optimized the second integral in $\lambda$ by replacing it with the supremum and then have found the supremum of the third interval in the time variable as well. \vglue1mm
+Here we have first optimized the second integral in $\lambda$ by replacing it with the supremum and then have found the supremum of the third integral in the time variable as well. \vglue1mm